The Triple Package: Background

 Following Battle Hymn of the Tiger Mother in 2011, Chua wrote this book with her husband Jed Rubenfeld after observing a more prevalent trend of students from specific ethnic groups achieving better academic results than other ethnic groups.
 For example, a striking demographic pattern that more Mormon students in Yale are emerging than a couple years ago.
-According to an interview conducted by Harry Kreisler from the Institute of International Studies, UC Berkeley, the authors explained such phenomenon prompted them to "look further into how those groups perform outside of school, and come to a conclusion that for some reasons, those groups have a tendency to experience most upward social mobility than others."
+According to an interview conducted by Harry Kreisler from the Institute of International Studies, UC Berkeley, the authors explained that such phenomena prompted them to "look further into how those groups perform outside of school, and come to a conclusion that for some reasons, those groups have a tendency to experience more upward social mobility than others."

 Before its publication, The Triple Package drew attention for its highly controversial assertion that though with tough economy, shrinking opportunity, and rising economic inequality, certain communities are outperforming the national average, experiencing upward mobility and educational attainment at dramatically high rates, and that this success has to do with certain inherent characteristics belonging to these cultural groups.
 This led critics to note the book was "sure to garner just as much (if not more) controversy as her first book did."